bluekitchen/btstack/doc/manual/docs-template/profiles.md

 Characteristics cannot be written and it will return the specified constant value.

-Adding NOTIFY and/or INDICATE automatically creates an addition Client Configuration Characteristic.
+Adding NOTIFY and/or INDICATE automatically creates an additional Client Configuration Characteristic.

 Property                | Meaning